morfies/react-hybrid-demo/README.md

 - Suspense will generate `<!--$-->` comment separator
 - v18 with new APIs has stricter hydration content match checking, can try to add an extra `div` layer from ssr html to see the error.
 - If using v18 still with old v17 APIs, the whole app actually just stays in v17 logic, no v18 features are introduced, including stricter checking or auto-batching etc.
+- CSR is v18 based and build the dist first, then we switch server to v17 and then build server only, then we start the server.
+This way we test if hydration compatable between versions.
+  - v17 domServer doesn't support `Suspense`

 ## scripts